Historic Full-Day Paddle Itinerary: Chambers Grove & Red River Run

 Experience Level: Intermediate to Advanced depending on current

 Trip Highlights: Start at Nagaajiwanaang (Chambers Grove Park), what once was the home of a great Ojibwe village.
 From here you’ll head to the calm, iron-rich Red River Run, and on the way back visit the historic Oliver Bridge.
-Spot wildlife along the way including eagles, herons, beavers, pelicans (especially in spring) and muskrats, and witness the return of Lake Sturgeon spawning below the Fond du Lac Dam.
+Spot wildlife along the way including eagles, herons, beavers, pelicans (migrating April-May) and muskrats, and witness the return of Lake Sturgeon spawning below the Fond du Lac Dam.
 A full-day adventure rich in history, culture, and nature!

 Historic & Ecological Context